Your rights as a grad student

 If you feel that your advisor has acted inappropriately or if you do not feel safe in your working relationship, reach out immediately to any member of the grad advising team who can help you navigate your options.

 In addition, be aware of the fact that your employment contract has strong protections against harassment and discrimination, enumerated in Article 20, including the right to "continue learning and working in an environment free from discrimination."
 You have strong health and safety protections in Article 9, including that you should "not be required to work in conditions that pose an imminent threat to health and safety".
-Contact your UAW 4121 Stewards in CSE or the UAW 4121 contract enforcement at any time to discuss any and all questions about health and safety, as well as harassment and discrimination from your advisor or anybody else in your workplace.
+Contact your UAW 4121 Stewards in CSE or the UAW 4121 contract enforcement I bet heat any time to discuss any and all questions about health and safety, as well as harassment and discrimination from your advisor or anybody else in your workplace.

 Your union protected rights